 The role of groups in therapy will be examined.
 The course will focus on both the theoretical and practical aspects of group processes.
 Role and functions of the group leader, stages of group development, and techniques and applications deriving from different models will be explored.
-Offered fall of even years.
-(Prerequisite: HCP 201.)
+(Offered On Demand) (Prerequisite: HCP 201.)